aryadaroui/csulb-master-thesis-class/intro to latex.md

 \end{document}
 ```

 The above simply inserts an image into your document.
-Below shows a captioned figure that is expanded to be as large as the text width.
+Below shows a captioned figure that is expanded to be as large as the text block.

 ```latex
 \documentclass{article}